eusoubrasileiro/geonumerics/README.md

 a little DSP library I developed in C.

 **Historical background:**
 This is a collection of some tools I developed along the years.
-I started with `C` and now I only use `Python`.
+I started with `C` and now it is mostly `Python`.
 Some tools are related to projects at college (long time ago), work or simple for learning.
 This repo is a mix between my old google-code repo, work related code, fatiando under development tools (not in master branch) and cool stuff I am trying to learn.